bcgov/MyGovBC-notification-server/README.md

 NotifyBC
 ===========

 A general purpose notification subscription API Server supporting multi-channel delivery.
 The application is designed for MyGovBC but can be used independently.
+Check out [full documentation](https://bcgov.github.io/MyGovBC-notification-server/).

 ##Features
 ### notification